Javacord/Infrastructure/README.md

 # TeamCity-Configuration
-Javacord's configuations for the TeamCity build server
+Javacord's configurations for the TeamCity build server

 ## Contents